jc21/MMM-Sounds/README.md

 	</tbody>
 </table>

+## Quiet Times

+This module supports *not* playing sounds during a quiet time, if BOTH the `quietTimeStart` and `quietTimeEnd` config options are specified.

+The values for these times are HH:mm and must be in 24 hour format.
+Examples:

+- `00:30` - 12:30am
+- `06:30` - 6:30am
+- `14:11` - 2:11pm
+- `23:30` - 11:30pm

-## Telling the module to play sounds
+## Telling the module to play sounds from another module

 From another module you can tell this module to play a sound in 2 ways: